 Introduction to the polar vortex

 A polar vortex is an upper-level low-pressure area lying near the Earth’s poles.
 There are two polar vortices in the earth’s atmosphere, overlaying the north and south poles.
-Each polar vortex is a persistent, large-scale low-pressure zone having less than 620 miles diameter, that rotates counter-clockwise at the north pole and clockwise on the south pole.
+Each polar vortex is a persistent, large-scale low-pressure zone less than 620 miles in diameter, that rotates counter-clockwise at the north pole and clockwise on the south pole.
 This means they rotate eastward around the poles.

 Particularly, the polar vortex is more active in the southern region.
 A polar vortex can reproduce several other vortices, which can lead to extreme weather phenomena like a snowstorm.